fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork16.md

 ---

 ## Logistics
-* Due: Monday, March 18th AoE.
+* Due: Monday, October 14th AoE.
 * Submission instructions: make sure that the required file (`struct.c`) is in your `/classwork/week10/mon/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for